The OA: Part II

 Part II received very positive reviews upon its release.
 On Rotten Tomatoes, the second season has an approval rating of 92% based on 38 reviews, with an average rating of 7.80/10.
 The website's critical consensus reads, "The OAs second season provides satisfying answers to its predecessors' most maddening enigmas, all while maintaining the singular ambience that fans have come to crave."
 On Metacritic, it has a weighted average score of 67 out of 100, based on 8 critics, indicating "generally favorable reviews".
 Critics particularly praised its surrealism, directing and acting.

 Empire crowned The OA the best television series of 2019 (so far) in September 2019.
 The Playlist stated in their review that: "The OA: Part II packs each frame so dense with detail, that not one second of the new season's more-than-eight-hour runtime seems wasted, expositional, cheap, or unearned."
 Jesse Scheden of IGN gave The OA: Part II a score of 8.8 out of 10, saying the season is "bigger, more ambitious and much weirder than its predecessor".
 Rachel Syme in The New Republic praised the season, labeling the show as "the best, most inaccessible show on television", saying that "[she wishes] more television was this unafraid to leave its audiences fumbling for understanding."

 Daniel Fienberg of The Hollywood Reporter wrote: "The only thing I'm sure of when it comes to The OA is that the process of watching and experiencing an episode is unlike the viewing of any other show on TV and, good or bad, there's value in that."
 Alex McLevy of The A.V.
 Club echoed that sentiment, saying "sacrificing your expectations of plausibility feels like a worthwhile price of admission."
 Jen Chaney of New York Magazine called the season a mind-bender and praised the way it depicted the aftermath of a school shooting.

 Ed Power of The Daily Telegraph, gave it 4 out of 5 stars, and wrote that the show "truly comes into its own when you stop attempting to piece together the storyline and instead submit to Marling and Batmanglij's vision."
-Emily VanDerWerff of Vox, initially critical of the first season, wrote of the series: "over time, I kept thinking about it ... until I convinced myself that The OA is kind of genius, while simultaneously being incredibly silly".
+Emily St. James of Vox, initially critical of the first season, wrote of the series: "over time, I kept thinking about it ... until I convinced myself that The OA is kind of genius, while simultaneously being incredibly silly".
 Haleigh Foutch of Collider said, "Netflix has carved out a space for itself as a home for innovative genre storytelling, and The OA might just be their crowning achievement in that regard."